Header background image

 REAL ID Explained

 The REAL ID Act was passed by Congress in 2005 as a recommendation from the 9/11 Commission.
 The Act established minimum security standards for state-issued driver's licenses and identification cards, and it prohibits certain federal agencies from accepting licenses and identification cards from states that do not meet these standards.
-Starting May 7, 2025, every air traveler 18 years of age and older will need a REAL ID-compliant driver's license or state-issued enhanced driver's license, or another acceptable form of ID to fly within the United States.
+Starting May 7, 2025, every air traveler 18 years of age and older will need a REAL ID-compliant driver's license or state-issued enhanced driver's license, or another acceptable form of ID to pass through airport security within the United States.
 REAL ID-compliant cards are marked with a star at the top of the card.

 Not Sure?
 Check With Your Local DMV